necipulusoy/github/lesson-3.md

             | Filter criteria — Operator | `Contains` |
             | Filter criteria — Value | your default branch name (for example `main`) |
         - Click **Finish** to save.
-        - Make a commit to the `dev` branch → no email arrives (filter excludes it).
+        - Make a commit to the `dev` branch and verify that no email arrives.
-        - Make a commit to the default branch (e.g., edit `README.md` via UI) → email arrives.
+        - Make a commit to the default branch (for example, edit `README.md` via the UI) and verify that the notification email arrives.
-        - This demonstrates how filter criteria control which events trigger a notification.

-10. Explore the `demo_app` repository (pre-created for demo purposes):
+11. Explore the `demo_app` repository (pre-created for demo purposes):
     - Show commit history under **Commits**.
-    - Add a new file named `deployment.yaml` via the UI with the same content as step 6.
+    - Add a new file named `deployment.yaml` via the UI with the same content as step 7.
     - Show all commits across all branches via **Commits** → **All branches**.

 ---